-The biggest challenge facing technology today isn’t adoption, it’s regulation.
-Innovation is moving at such a rapid pace that the legal and regulatory implications are lagging behind what’s possible.
+The biggest challenge facing technology today isn’t adoption.
+It’s regulation.
+Innovation is moving so rapidly that the legal and regulatory implications are lagging behind what’s possible.

-Artificial Intelligence (AI) is one particularly tricky area for regulators to reach consensus on; as is content moderation.
+Artificial Intelligence (AI) is one particularly tricky area for regulators to reach a consensus on, as is content moderation.

 But to what extent are regulations stifling progress?
 Are they justified in doing so?
 Let’s consider the current situation.

-Wherever there’s User Generated Content (UGC), there’s a need to moderate it; whether we’re talking about upholding YouTube censorship or netting catfish on Tinder.
+Wherever there’s User Generated Content (UGC), there’s a need to moderate it; whether we’re discussing upholding YouTube censorship or netting catfish on Tinder.

-Given the vast amount of content that’s uploaded daily and the volume of usage – on a popular platform like eBay – it’s clear that while action needs to be taken, it’s unsustainable to rely on human moderation alone.
+Given the vast amount of content uploaded daily and the volume of usage – on a popular platform like eBay – it’s clear that while action must be taken, relying on human moderation alone is unsustainable.

-Enter AI – but not necessarily as most people will know it (we’re still a long way from sapient androids).
-Mainly, where content moderation is concerned, the use of AI involves machine learning algorithms – which platform owners can configure to filter out words, images, and video content that contravenes policies, laws, and best practices.
+Enter AI – but not necessarily as most people will know it (we’re still far from sapient androids).
+Mainly, where content moderation is concerned, AI involves machine learning algorithms – which platform owners can configure to filter out words, images, and video content that contravenes policies, laws, and best practices.

-AI not only offers the scale, capacity, and speed needed to moderate huge volumes of content; it also limits the often-cited psychological effects many people suffer from viewing and moderating harmful content.
+AI offers the scale, capacity, and speed needed to moderate huge volumes of content and limits the often-cited psychological effects many people suffer from viewing and moderating harmful content.

 So what’s the problem?
 Issues arise when we consider content moderation on a global scale.
 Laws governing online censorship (and the extent to which they’re enforced) vary significantly between continents, nations, and regions.

 What constitutes ‘harmful’, ‘illicit’ or ‘bad taste’ isn’t always as clear cut as one might think.
-And from a sales perspective, items that are illegal in one nation aren’t always illegal in another.
+And from a sales perspective, illegal items in one nation aren’t always illegal in another.
 A lot needs to be taken into account.

 But what about the role of AI?
-What objections could there be for software that’s able to provide huge economies of scale, operational efficiency, and protect people from harm – both users and moderators?
+What objections could there be to software that can provide huge economies of scale and operational efficiency and protect people from harm – both users and moderators?

-The broader context of AI as a technology needs to be better understood – which itself presents several key ethical questions over its use and deployment, which vary in a similar way – country-to-country – to efforts designed to regulate content moderation.
+The broader context of AI as a technology needs to be better understood – which itself presents several key ethical questions over its use and deployment, which vary similarly – country-to-country – to efforts designed to regulate content moderation.

-To understand this better, we need to look at ways in which the different nations are addressing the challenges of digitalisation – and what their attitudes are towards both online moderation and AI.
+To understand this better, we need to look at how the different nations are addressing the challenges of digitalization – and what their attitudes are towards online moderation and AI.

-As an individual region, the EU arguably is leading the global debate on online safety.
+As an individual region, the EU arguably leads the global debate on online safety.
 However, the European Commission continues to voice concerns over (a lack of) efforts made by large technology platforms to prevent the spread of offensive and misleading content.

-These reports document the policies and processes these organisations have undertaken to prevent the spread of harmful content and fake news online.
+These reports document the policies and processes these organizations have undertaken to prevent the spread of harmful content and fake news online.